-The current interest rate is a fixed rate of 7.9 percent (7.9%).
-Loan fees may be deducted prior to disbursement (maximum 4 percent (4%) of principal).
+The current interest rate is a fixed rate of 6.41%.
+Loan fees may be deducted prior to disbursement (4.288% effective July 1st, 2013).
 Repayment begins 60 days after the loan is fully disbursed.
 Deferments are available upon request.
-There are no prepayment penalties.
+No prepayment penalties.